Is Gmail secure? Let’s walk through the security features they have, and think about how they work in the real world.

 To making sure that outside apps are allowed…

 And more.
 It’s a good idea to go through this checklist a few times a year, as these things change over time.
-We do this for customers as part of our IT Security Service.
+We do this for customers as part of our HIPAA Add-on for Gmail service.

 5) Is Gmail Secure on Mobile?